proofoftom/next-drupal-web3/README.md

 ### JWT Token Expiration

 The application handles JWT token expiration by providing a refresh token that can be used to obtain a new access token.

+## Article Creation

+The application includes functionality for creating and viewing articles:

+- `/articles` - View a list of all articles
+- `/articles/create` - Create a new article (requires authentication)
+- `/articles/[id]` - View a single article

 ## Documentation